abhilashk433/Hacktoberfest-2018/README.md

 All of your suggestions are welcome!!

-You can add references to some cool open source projects below:
+You can add references to some cool open source projects that are below:
 ### 1. [Zulip](https://github.com/zulip) -
        Zulip is 100% open source software, built by a vibrant community of hundreds of developers from all around the world.
 ### 2. [FOSSASIA](https://github.com/fossasia) -